pushpad/pushpad-node/README.md

   imageUrl: 'http://example.com/assets/image.png', // optional, an image to display in the notification content
   ttl: 604800, // optional, drop the notification after this number of seconds if a device is offline
   requireInteraction: true, // optional, prevent Chrome on desktop from automatically closing the notification after a few seconds
+  urgent: false, // optional, enable this option only for time-sensitive alerts (e.g. incoming phone call)
   customData: '123', // optional, a string that is passed as an argument to action button callbacks
   // optional, add some action buttons to the notification
   // see https://pushpad.xyz/docs/action_buttons